subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 4. Connect dashboards to Gold `customer_360` and `customer_scores_gold`.
 5. Document segmentation rules and dashboard navigation in README.

+**User Stories (breakdown)**
+- As a DA, I deliver dynamic segmentation with What‑if parameters and drill‑through.
+- As a Marketing user, I can navigate from KPIs to segment to customer.

+### Sprint day plan (4.5 days)
+- Day 1: Define segmentation logic and parameters.
+- Day 2: Build dynamic visuals and segment pages.
+- Day 3: Implement drill‑through to customer detail.
+- Day 4: Connect to Gold tables; test interactions.
+- Day 4.5: Buffer; document.

 <a id="feature-5-3"></a>
 ### Feature 5.3 (DS) – Survival & Probabilistic Models for Churn and CLV